Geary's C: Global Geary's C

 where $N$ is the number of spatial units indexed by $i$ and $j$; $x$ is the variable of interest; $\bar x$ is the mean of $x$; $w_{ij}$ is the $i^{th}$ row of the spatial weights matrix $W$ with zeroes on the diagonal (i.e., $w_{ii} = 0$); and $S_0$ is the sum of all weights in $W$.

 The value of Geary's C lies between 0 and some unspecified value greater than 1.
 Values significantly lower than 1 demonstrate increasing positive spatial autocorrelation, whilst values significantly higher than 1 illustrate increasing negative spatial autocorrelation.

 Geary's C is inversely related to Moran's I, but it is not identical.
 While Moran's I and Geary's C are both measures of global spatial autocorrelation, they are slightly different.
 Geary's C uses the sum of squared distances whereas Moran's I uses standardized spatial covariance.
 By using squared distances Geary's C is less sensitive to linear associations and may pickup autocorrelation where Moran's I may not.

 Geary's C is also known as Geary's contiguity ratio or simply Geary's ratio.

 This statistic was developed by Roy C. Geary.

+Local Geary's C

+Like Moran's I, Geary's C can be decomposed into a sum of Local Indicators of Spatial Association (LISA) statistics.
+LISA statistics can be used to find local clusters through significance testing, though because a large number of tests must be performed (one per sampling area) this approach suffers from the multiple comparisons problem.
+As noted by Anselin, this means the analysis of the local Geary statistic is aimed at identifying interesting points which should then be subject to further investigation.
+This is therefore a type of exploratory data analysis.